 Hindustani raga is music’s ultimate ‘interconnected form’: combining everything from melodic and geometric vocabulary to deep cultural, historical, and spiritual associations, while remaining irreducible to any single one of these dimensions.
 This project is an open-ended attempt to illuminate the fullness of raga, aimed at sharing these unique joys with any who seek to learn more – and also an effort to connect distinctly Subcontinental ideas to a wide range of global sonic traditions.

-This is an avowedly non-commercial project: high-quality raga knowledge should be open to all, regardless of financial fortune – and must also remain free from the visual and spiritual pollution of advertising and hidden corporate motive.
-All resources here will stay 100% open-access & ad-free: who am I to charge others for this ancient knowledge?
-(Naturally, this attitude doesn’t pay the bills!
-I put as much into this as time allows, so to expand the project: support the site or try some lessons…)
+This is an avowedly non-commercial project: high-quality raga information should be open to all, regardless of financial fortune – and must also remain free from the visual and spiritual pollution of advertising and corporate motive.
+All resources here will stay 100% open-access & ad-free: who am I to hide this shared human knowledge behind a paywall?
+To support this work, you can donate, try some online lessons, or…

 —Ragascape Resources—